 One of the three Prime Spirits, the first three Spirits to ever have existed (along with Maxwell and Origin).
 He is the Great Spirit of Time and guardian of the Land of Canaan in the Human World, and involved with both the emergence of the parallel worlds and the powers of the Kresnik bloodline.

 Big Bad: Considering that he helps to set up the trial against humanity and is more than willing to tilt the scales against them, he's most definitely one of them.

 Evil Versus Evil: What the conflict between him and Bisley practically comes off as.

 God Is Evil: Subverted.
 While he is indeed a powerful being above human comprehension who really doesn't like them, he's not the biggest fish in the Spirit pond.
 That would be the benevolent Origin.

 Satan: Given that he's subservient to Origin, who likes humans enough to skew the results of the trial in their favour in the True Ending, he comes across more like a rebellious angel than an actual higher power.

-Killer Game Master: Despite the fact that he's supposed to be a neutral arbiter, Khronos really hates humanity and has no problem with stacking the deck to ensure they fail Origin's trial.
+Killer Game Master: Despite the fact that he's supposed to be a neutral arbiter, Chronos really hates humanity and has no problem with stacking the deck to ensure they fail Origin's trial.